Freelance positions at Living on the Cheap

-You want to run your own business and publish a hyperlocal website.
-We give you the tools to do that, from a custom website designed and optimized for SEO and mobile traffic to a full set of analytics and social media resources.
+Living on the Cheap is looking for editors to run hyperlocal websites in selected cities.
+We give you the tools and strategy you need to do that, from a custom website designed and optimized for SEO and mobile traffic to a full set of analytics and social media resources.

 Our experienced and trained professionals take care of web design, hosting and technical details so you can focus on creating awesome content.